Wild & Natural Places

 Protecting Midewin National Tallgrass Prairie

-The Midewin National Tallgrass Prairie is a special conservation area that allows a glimpse into the past, when Illinois was covered with prairies.
-ELPC is helping to protect that legacy to ensure Midewin will continue to provide critical wildlife habitat, and a chance for people to connect with nature, for years to come.
+The Midewin National Tallgrass Prairie gives us a glimpse into the past when Illinois was covered with prairies.
+ELPC is helping to protect that legacy by ensuring Midewin will continue to provide critical wildlife habitat, and a chance for people to connect with nature, for years to come.

 Just 50 miles south of Chicago lies the Midewin National Tallgrass Prairie.
 Midewin was established in 1996 by the United States Congress on the former Joliet Arsenal.
 Midewin is the largest public open space in the Chicago metropolitan area and northeastern Illinois, covering 18,225 acres.
 It was created to conserve and enhance habitat for native populations of wildlife and plants, which is ecologically vital because less than 0.01 percent of Illinois’ original 22 million acres of prairie remain.